Waltberry/EV-Ford/Ford EV Engineering Intermediate/README.md

 - **Cost**: $5,000 to $50,000 per unit.
 - **Applications**: Comprehensive 3D perception of the environment.

-##### Presenting Your Findings
-To assist the engineering division in choosing the most appropriate options, present your findings in the form of simple tables with short written explanations.
-This will include:

-- Cost and performance comparisons for different battery form factors.
-- Cost and performance comparisons for different LiDAR sensor models.

 **Key Insights:**
 - **Battery Selection:** Cylindrical batteries offer cost-effectiveness and reliability, pouch batteries suit compact devices, and prismatic batteries balance longevity and performance.
 - **LiDAR Choices:** Mechanical LiDAR is cost-effective for detailed mapping, solid-state excels in durability and speed, while hybrid LiDAR balances performance and cost.